aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldcitation/anothersourcetag/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 110
+weight: 20
 url: /net/aspose.words.fields/fieldcitation/anothersourcetag/
 ---
 ## FieldCitation.AnotherSourceTag property

-Gets or sets a value that mathes the Tag element's value of another source to be included in the citation.
+Gets or sets a value that mathes the **Tag** element's value of another source to be included in the citation.

 ```csharp
 public string AnotherSourceTag { get; set; }